mfjones/pace2016/README.md

 where `[seed]` is a given seed.
 If nothing is given, a seed will be randomly generated and used.
 All instance data is passed via `stdin`, and output is printed to `stdout`.

+During processing, whenever a *better* tree decomposition is found, a *status update* will be printed in the form of

+    c status [width + 1] [current time]

+where `[width + 1]` is the width of the best tree decomposition found so far plus one, and `[current time]` is the current Unix time in milliseconds.

 3) Test it with an example.

     ./tw-heuristic -s 4321 < example.gr

 This will output a tree decomposition.

+    c status 2 1469500579541
     s td 5 2 5
     b 1 2 1
     b 2 3 2